alptium/alptium.github.io/English/Basic-mathematical-operators.md

 ```

 **Task 4:** Make a calculator which will do division of two variables.
-For this operation we will use the word 'quotient' for this operation:
+For this operation we will use the word 'quotient':

 ```